Constance Crawley: Early life and career

 She returned to the British stage for two years, but was back in the United States in 1906 with her own stage company.
 Elsa Maxwell, who had joined Crawley's company, writes that they opened their tour of North America in Pasadena on the night of the Great San Francisco earthquake, which levelled every theatre on their California itinerary, after which the tour continued with a succession of performances in Texas, Louisiana, Missouri and New York.
 Although Crawley's Broadway appearances with her company were few, she had success elsewhere, particularly in the midwest and California.
 She spent several months recuperating in the resort town of Sierra Madre, California after contracting tuberculosis during a 1912 tour of Canada, and then settled in Los Angeles from 1913 on to focus her career on silent films.

 Crawley became closely associated with Arthur Maude, a British actor and director ten years her junior, who in 1906 had become the manager of her stage company.
 He ultimately took over managing her career as well, and from at least 1914 on they lived together at the same Los Angeles address.
 The two played opposite each other on stage and then in films, including four movies with their own production company, Crawley-Maude Features.
 One of their film projects was a 1914 screen adaptation of the Everyman play that had brought Crawley to the attention of U.S. audiences.
-However, their version of the film came out only a few months after the release of a color version starring Linda Arvidson, and neither film received much notice.
+However, their version of the film came out only a few months after the release of a colour version starring Linda Arvidson, and neither film received much notice.
 Crawley and Maude also starred in six films with the short-lived American Film Manufacturing Company (Flying "A" Studios) of Santa Barbara, California, which at the time was one of the largest motion picture studios in the United States.
 Their 1916 film, The Wraith of Haddon Towers, is considered one of the first movies in the then emerging genre of horror films.
 Crawley's husband remained in New York during these years, where, under the stage name Sayre Crawley, he enjoyed a long career on Broadway.
 Though they never divorced, the Crawleys remained separated.